Phil-Factor/PSYaml/Documentation.md

     skills: [ 'TSQL', 'fortran', 'cobol' ] } } ]
 ```

-I haven’t really the space in this article for the XML version.

 YAML is officially now a superset of JSON, and so a YAML serializer can usually be persuaded to use the JSON ‘brackety’ style if you prefer, or require, that.
 The PSYaml module has a function just to convert from the indented dialect of YAML to the 'Brackety' dialect aka JSON.
 Beware that not everything in YAML will convert to JSON so it is possible to get errors in consequence.

 ```powershell